Hotels

 • 58% of family travelers stayed in a hotel on their last trip.
 On the other hand, 21% stayed in a resort, 17% were hosted by friends/family, and 16% stayed in a vacation rental.
 (Expedia Group, 2019)

-According to the Bureau of Labor Statistics, the hotel industry has an annual employee turnover rate of 73.8% — that’s more than 6% of your hotel staff hitting the road every month.
+According to the Bureau of Labor Statistics, the hotel industry has an annual employee turnover rate of 73.8% — that’s more th employee statistics:

-• Around 173 million people were employed in the hotel & motel industry before the COVID-19 pandemic hit.
-(Condor Ferries, 2020)
+• About 10.5 million people are employed in the global hotel and resort industry (Condor Ferries, 2023)

 • Immigrants account for 13% of the total US population, but they account for 31% of the total workforce in hotels and lodgings in the US.
 (Deloitte, 2019)